 Sample preparation

-A large crack and inclusion-free piece of San Carlos olivine, SC1 (IGSN: IEFERSCO1), was oriented by Laue camera at Cornell University and then cut into a series of smaller pieces approximately 2-3 mm long on each side using a diamond saw.
+A large crack- and inclusion-free piece of San Carlos olivine, SC1 (IGSN: IEFERSCO1), was oriented by Laue camera at Cornell University and then cut into a series of smaller pieces approximately 2-3 mm long on each side using a diamond saw.
 One of the resulting sub-pieces, SC1-1 (IGSN: IEFERJAI3), was polished with 0.25 μm diamond paste and used to estimate the initial H+ concentration by FTIR.
 Additional pieces of SC1 were used to test the hydration procedure, and pieces SC1-7 (IGSN: IEFERJAI9) and SC1-2 (IGSN: IEFERJAI4) were partially hydrated and then polished with 0.25 μm diamond paste for FTIR.
 SC1-2 was then sequentially dehydrated with FTIR profiles measured after each dehydration step and afterwards analyzed by electron microprobe analysis (EMPA) and SIMS.
+Table 1 outlines the experimental treatment of each crystal piece.

-Two large, relatively clear pieces of the Kilauea Iki olivine were selected, oriented based on crystal morphology, and polished.
+Two large, relatively clear pieces of the Kilauea Iki olivine (Kiki) were selected, oriented based on crystal morphology, and polished.
 The orientation of both samples was confirmed by electron backscatter diffraction (EBSD) at the American Museum on Natural History.
 One of these samples, Kiki (IGSN: IEFERJAIC), was polished into a block shape of dimensions 2 × 1 × 1.3 mm and characterized by EMPA, SIMS, and polarized FTIR.
 The sample was initially zoned in H+, and the low H+ rims were polished off to create a homogeneous initial block for use in dehydration experiments.